Australian Parliament to call for Israel to return principal

-CANBERRA, Australia (AP) — The Australian Parliament is expected to pass a motion on Monday calling for Israel to immediately extradite a former school principal wanted on dozens of charges of child sex abuse.
+CANBERRA, Australia (AP) — The Australian Parliament is expected to pass a motion calling for Israel to immediately extradite a former school principal wanted on dozens of charges of child sex abuse.

-The motion to be moved by lawmakers from both the government and opposition in the House of Representatives increases pressure on Israeli to end a legal wrangle over Israeli Australian dual citizen Malka Leifer that has drawn out over six years.
+The motion was introduced Monday by lawmakers from both the government and opposition in the House of Representatives and increases pressure on Israel to end a legal wrangle over Israeli Australian dual citizen Malka Leifer that has drawn out over six years.

+Several government and opposition lawmakers argued in favor of the motion, but the vote will be held at a later date.
+No lawmaker has spoken against the motion.

+“I say to anyone, both in Australia and Israel, that anyone who is assisting further delays is choosing to help an adult evade consequences after they’ve robbed children of innocence and dignity,” Josh Burns, an opposition lawmaker who proposed the motion with government lawmaker Dave Sharma, told Parliament.

+“Anyone who who is helping Leifer should be held to account as well,” he added.

-Leifer, now aged 52, fled Australia in 2008 as child abuse allegations surfaced from her time as a teacher and principal at an ultra-Orthodox Jewish school in Melbourne.
+Leifer, now 52, fled Australia in 2008 as child abuse allegations surfaced from her time as a teacher and principal at an ultra-Orthodox Jewish school in Melbourne during the previous five years.

 Australia requested her extradition in 2014 on 74 charges of child sex abuse and more than 60 Israeli court hearings have followed.

-The Jerusalem District Court last month granted Leifer’s attorneys request to review a psychiatrists’ ruling that she is fit to stand trial for extradition.
+The Jerusalem District Court last month granted Leifer’s attorneys’ request to review a psychiatrists’ ruling that she is fit to stand trial for extradition.

-A government lawmaker who planned to move the motion for her extradition, Dave Sharma, said the government and the Parliament “will not rest until justice is done in this case.”
+Sharma, who introduced the motion with Burns, said the government and Parliament “will not rest until justice is done in this case.”

 “We have been exceptionally patient in this case, but enough is enough,” Sharma, a former Australian ambassador to Israel, said in a statement.

 “To our friends in Israel we say: It is time to act.
-Do the right thing and support justice for victims in both our countries,” Sharma added.
+Do the right thing and support justice for victims in both our countries,” Sharma said.

-Josh Burns, an opposition lawmaker who also proposed the motion, said it was important “because we must maintain pressure until Leifer faces an Australian courtroom.”

-The motion names the three alleged victims: sisters Dassi Erlich, Nicole Meyer and Elly Sapper.
+The motion names three alleged victims: sisters Dassi Erlich, Nicole Meyer and Elly Sapper.

 The Associated Press does not usually identify alleged victims of sexual abuse, but the sisters have spoken publicly about their allegations and are campaigning for justice.